 Both sides created openings early in the second half, with Livorno's top scorer Paulinho volleying straight at Reina from point-blank range before Bardi produced a good save to keep out Hamsik's header.

-Mertens remained the most dangerous player on the pitch, though, and he came close to restoring Napoli's lead just after the hour mark, only for his left-wing cross-cum-shot to drift narrowly wide of the post.
+Mertens remained the most dangerous player on the pitch, though, and he came close to restoring Napoli's lead just after the hour mark, only for his left-wing effort to drift narrowly wide of the post.